March 30, 2021

 Ship faster but don’t break things, especially privacy

-While this new open ecosystem has given consumers and businesses more ways to bank, pay and transact, it has also increased the complexity of data protection and usage.
-Data privacy and security regulations such as GDPR, CCPA and PCI are only the first step in ensuring that businesses are protecting customer data accordingly.
-Innovators have an obligation to securely maintain and mindfully utilize sensitive customer data in a trusted framework to check credit, run KYC, process a payment, move money and ultimately service their customers.
-I saw firsthand in my last role as Chief Commercial Officer at RS2, that many of the engineering teams at ISV's becoming PayFacs were spending inordinate amounts of time focused on data protection, instead of driving fast innovation and new business models.
+While this new open ecosystem has given consumers and businesses more ways to bank, pay, and transact, it has also increased the complexity of data protection and usage.
+Data privacy and security regulations such as GDPR, CCPA, and PCI are only the first step in ensuring that businesses are protecting customer data accordingly.
+Innovators have an obligation to securely maintain and mindfully utilize sensitive customer data in a trusted framework to check credit, run KYC, process a payment, move money, and ultimately service their customers.
+In my last role as Chief Commercial Officer at RS2, I saw firsthand that many of the engineering teams at ISVs becoming PayFacs were spending inordinate amounts of time focused on data protection instead of driving fast innovation and new business models.

 Skyflow’s Privacy Vault does three things: